Solicitor facing circuit court trial over alleged assault on former colleague

 He was granted €300 bail at Dublin District Court with conditions in February.

-Judge Treasa Kelly was told the DPP had directed “trial on indictment”, meanig the case should be sent forward to the circuit court which can, on conviction, impose lengthier sentences.
+Judge Treasa Kelly was told the DPP had directed “trial on indictment”, meaning the case should be sent forward to the circuit court which can, on conviction, impose lengthier sentences.

 A State solicitor applied for a six-week adjournment of the case.